Milling roundings in wood - perfect rounding of wooden edges in 5 steps

 Clamping device: If you are using a manual router, clamping devices such as a Bessey 200 mm screw clamp with clamping bolts and clamping claws are essential for positioning your workpiece securely and precisely.
 An even safer method is to use a router table, as you always have the tool in view.
 A tool cover also allows you to safely round off even the smallest parts.

-Protective equipment: Working with a router or router table requires the right protection.
-Therefore, always wear safety goggles and hearing protection.
-Depending on the material and tool, a dust mask may also be useful.
+Safety equipment: Working with a router or a router table requires the proper protective gear.
+Therefore, always wear safety goggles and ear protection.
+Depending on the material and tool, a dust mask may also be advisable.

 Make sure that all tools and materials are in perfect condition before you start routing.
 Thorough preparation not only ensures a better result, but also your safety during the work process.